publishpress/PublishPress-Authors/readme.txt

 With PublishPress Authors, you can set multiple authors and coauthors for each post.
 When you write a post, you’ll see a box in the right sidebar.
 Here you can choose from all the users on your site, and assign them as authors.

-On the frontend of your site.
-PublishPress Authors gives you several different options to display the authors’ box:
+On the frontend of your site, PublishPress Authors gives you several different options to display the authors’ box:

 * Replacing the default author display.
 * At the bottom of your content.